xinyazhang/PuzzleTunnelDiscovery/README.md

 make -j `nproc`
 ```

-The compiled files are placed under `PuzzleTunnelDiscovery/bin`
+The compiled files are placed under `PuzzleTunnelDiscovery/bin`.

+All binaries and python scripts are supposed to run inside `PuzzleTunnelDiscovery/bin`.
+Do **NOT** install the compiled files into your system.
+Our build system does not
+include essential commands for installation.

 ## Runtime Environment

-1. Our deep learning pipeline runs on `tensorflow==1.12.0`;
+1. Our deep learning pipeline runs on [Tensorflow](https://www.tensorflow.org/) 1.12.0;
 2. To generate images for training/inference, our system requires a
    [EGL](https://www.khronos.org/egl)-enabled GPU system to run.
 You can meet this requirement with
    1. [Docker base image cudagl](https://hub.docker.com/r/nvidia/cudagl), for